sourcegraph/learn/posts/how-to-troubleshoot-php-syntax-error-unexpected-end-of-file.md

 ```

-So, now the output of this file is just `Hello World`.
+If you run this file, the output of will now be `Hello World`.

-## When with ","?
+## When to use ","?

-You may noticed that the error message suggests the characters that been missing in the code: `syntax error, unexpected end of file, expecting "," or ";"`.
-So, if put a ";" at the end of the `echo` works, what happens when we put a ","?
-If you do this experiment, you'll see something like this:
+You may have noticed that the error message suggests two characters that may have been missing in the code: `syntax error, unexpected end of file, expecting "," or ";"`.
+So, if we put a `;` at the end of the `echo` expression works, what happens when we put a `,`?
+Let's run this experiment by writing the program with a comma at the end of the expression.

 ```php
 <?php